Rel1cx/eslint-react/.github/CONTRIBUTING.md

 ## Development Guide

-**NOTE: ESLint React is undergoing rapid development right now, and the docs may not reflect the current state of ESLint React.
+**NOTE: ESLint x React is undergoing rapid development right now, and the docs may not reflect the current state of ESLint x React.
 We are working hard to improve it.**

 ### Packages Overview

-- `@eslint-react/tools`: Std library and primitives for @eslint-react packages.
+- `@eslint-react/tools`: Std library and primitives.
-- `@eslint-react/types`: Type definitions for @eslint-react packages.
+- `@eslint-react/types`: Type definitions.
 - `@eslint-react/ast`: TSESTree AST primitive utility module.
 - `@eslint-react/jsx`: TSESTree AST utility module for static analysis of JSX.
-- `@eslint-react/core`: ESLint utility module for static analysis of React core API and Patterns.
+- `@eslint-react/core`: Core module for static analysis of React core API and Patterns.
 - `@eslint-react/eslint-plugin-jsx`: ESLint plugin for JSX related rules.
 - `@eslint-react/eslint-plugin-react`: ESLint plugin for React related rules.
 - `@eslint-react/eslint-plugin-react-hooks`: ESLint plugin for React Hooks related rules.
 - `@eslint-react/eslint-plugin-debug`: ESLint plugin for debugging related rules.
 - `@eslint-react/eslint-plugin-naming-convention`: ESLint plugin for naming convention related rules.
-- `@eslint-react/eslint-plugin`: The main ESLint plugin of ESLint React.
+- `@eslint-react/eslint-plugin`: The main ESLint plugin of ESLint x React.
 Contains all the rules from the above plugins.

 ### Developing Rules